tearflake/symp-intro/docs/symp.md

 #### user interface component

 Upon running, and after all the computations are performed, each Symp source code file may output a structure that may serve as a user interface (UI) of a page system created in Symp framework.
 There may exist many variations of UI, but the Symp version opinionated to the one inspired by a combination of HTML forms and markdown file formats.
-It is called Symbolfront, and it is the fourth kind of component that may be held within the Symp trees.
+It is called Symbolfront, and it is the fourth, and the last kind of component that may be held within the Symp trees.
 For the details about it, the reader is kindly asked to refer to relevant documentation accompanying this distribution.

 ## 3. examples

-We bring a two simplistic examples describing how components held within Symp tree are accessed.
+We bring a two simplistic examples describing how components held within Symp tree may interact.
 For understanding examples, the reader is expected to have a certain level of familiarity with the Symbolmatch, Symbolverse, Symbolfront, and Synbolfront, as attainable from the documentation supporting these frameworks.

 #### example 1: building a UI application